Ruby on Rails

 - The Views that use templates to represent the visual parts, like the Model data, of the application.

 - The Controller that works between the Model and Views to perform business logic for the application.

-Ruby on Rails is used across many industries for building web apps and services.
-This includes applications like marketing websites, Content Management Systems (CMSs), eCommerce sites, and custom web applications.
+Rails is used across many industries for building web apps and services.
+This includes applications like marketing websites, content management systems (CMSs), eCommerce sites, and custom web applications.
 Tasks for working with Rails may include: